Amino acid dating: Chemistry

 Amino acids are a set of organic compounds that are used by living organisms to synthesise proteins.
 All amino acids (except glycine) have one or more pairs of stereoisomers, isomers which share the same bond order but are organized differently in 3D space.
-Amino acid stereoisomer pairs that are optically active and mirror images of each other are enantiomers; pairs that are not mirror images are diastereomers or epimers.
+A given pair of stereoisomers that are optically active and non-superimposable mirror images of each other are called enantiomers; pairs that are not mirror images are diastereomers or epimers.
+Stereoisomers of the same molecule may undergo reactions (known as racemization or epimerization respective to the type of stereoisomer pair involved) that convert them to other stereoisomers.

 Biological systems are stereoselective, preferring certain stereoisomers for chemical reactions; living organisms keep all their amino acids in their "left-handed" (L or levo-) forms (a state called homochirality) because they are unable to use the "right-handed" (D or dextro-) forms for protein synthesis.
-This ratio of D and L forms is unstable, as pairs of stereoisomers spontaenously convert between each other.